Export Delta Lake table to other formats with DuckDB

 Note

-(Note that if you didn’t load the DuckDB Spatial extension, the below would still succeed but Geoparquet metadata would not be written.)
+If you didn’t load the DuckDB Spatial extension, the below would still succeed but Geoparquet metadata would not be written.

 query = f"""